JesusFreke/lalboard/README.md

 [More Images](https://github.com/JesusFreke/lalboard/wiki/Images)

+I am a long-time user of a DataHand keyboard.
+With the scarcity and rising cost of second hand DataHands these days, I wanted to ensure that I always had access to a DataHand-like keyboard.
+And so this project was born.

+The overall functionality of the lalboard is obviously heavily based on the DataHand, but I designed all of the specific key mechanisms, etc. from scratch, to be printable on a normal hobby-level FDM printer.

-This was designed to be very adjustable, so you can get the keys positioned exactly right for your hand.
-Each key cluster has limited adjustability in all 6 degrees of freedom.
+With my DataHand, I never felt like I could get the keys positioned *quite right* for my hand.
+So one of my primary focuses with the lalboard was adjustability.
+Each key cluster can be independently adjusted in all 6 degrees of freedom to some extent.

-This is printable on a hobby-level FDM 3D printer. e.g. I used a stock Prusa i3 MK2.5 for everything.
 Most parts need to be printed in a very opaque PLA, but there are a few parts that don't work well in PLA which should be printed in polycarbonate or similar material, for its strength and heat resistance.

 ##### Key Mechanisms

 All keys use a pair of magnets to provide the clickiness and key return force, and an IR LED and phototransistor for detecting a keypress.
+They are all held in place only with magnets, so they are easily removable for cleaning, etc.

+The feel/clickiness of the keys was another focus area.
+I tried to get them to feel as similar to those on a DataHand as possible.
+They require roughly the same amount of force, and have that same unique clicky feel due to the magnetic holding force.

 ##### Adjustability